Jmathieu14/Horus-Revenge/README.md

-# Horus-Revenge
+# Horus' Revenge
-Repo for Twine based game
+This is the repository for the Twine based game `Horus' Revenge`.